cosanlab/stimNorm/README.md

 Quick Meteor application that allows users to add a list of files (e.g. pictures, text) and collect information about them (e.g. ratings, labels) from users on Mechanical Turk.

 Currently this is not *at all* modular and only works with a single kind of stimulus (text) in a predetermined JSON format (highly nested dictionary).
-See the roadmap below for how this will be expanded (if/when I have time).
+See the roadmap below for how this will be expanded (if/when I have time -EJ).

 #### Roadmap
 - UI based file uploading system, with autoconversion to mongodb ([example](https://themeteorchef.com/snippets/importing-csvs/))